 Social Media: @stephenhyde

-Stephen Hyde is now the top U.S. cyclocross pro racing for Cannondale/CyclocrossWorld.
-He graduated from the JAM program in 2015 to join the Astellas Pro cycling road team before getting picked up by Cannondale.
-He credits JAM Fund with helping him turn pro.
+Stephen Hyde is a two-time U.S. National Cyclocross Champion racing for Cannondale/CyclocrossWorld.
+He graduated from the JAM Fund in 2015 to join the Astellas Pro road team before getting picked up by Cannondale.
+He credits JAM Fund with helping fulfill his dream.

 "JAM wasn't just a cycling development team, they didn't leave it at just that," he said.
 "I was never allowed to be average or just okay with being a good racer.
 JAM pushed me to be a better person every day.
 It was never about winning races, it was about leaving whatever situation we entered better than when we got into it.
 I learned how to trust my team and myself.
 I learned how to be responsible for myself and others, making hard decisions knowing that I had the best possible safety net.
 I learned to accept bad results on the premise that I learned from them and made the necessary changes to leave them in the past.
 I am confident in myself as a professional racer now and it's because JAM made me this way.
 I will forever be grateful for that."